 1.3x micro:bit revision

-Details of the previous 1.3x micro:bit revision, containing individual accelerometer and magnetometers
+Details of the 1.3x micro:bit revision, featuring individual accelerometer and magnetometer

 - Getting Started With the micro:bit Hardware

 Hardware block diagram